Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 To quote his email: “I am impressed!”

 I only had to send him Excel spreadsheet versions of my 1.
 Income business account and my expenses (Newbie Dosh).
 It was such a relief to get the accounts to him early.
-It meant my July Payments on Account demand was accurate and I knew exactly what to pay HMRC the following January.
+It meant I knew exactly what to pay HMRC in July and the following January.

 However there are Profit First accountants and book-keepers you can switch to if yours isn’t keen on it.